 Not if you read John carefully.

 In John's writings, "the world" (kosmos) is a complex concept.
 It can mean the physical earth.
-It can mean all kinds of people—Jews and Gentiles, rich and poor, educated and simple.
+It can mean all kinds of people — Jews and Gentiles, rich and poor, educated and simple.
 But it does not mean every individual without exception.
 John himself clarifies this in his first epistle:

-When John 3:16 says God "loved the world," it uses the same word—kosmos.
+When John 3:16 says God "loved the world," it uses the same word — kosmos.
 God loves all kinds of people.
 God offers Christ to all kinds of people.
 But Scripture is equally clear that not all people believe.
 Not all people repent.
 Not all people are saved.
 So the love expressed in 3:16 must be understood in light of 3:36: "Whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him."

 The Intention Question: Does the Cross Save or Merely Offer?

-Here's where things get personal, and uncomfortable.
+Here is where things get personal, and uncomfortable.

 If Christ's death did not actually accomplish salvation for anyone, but merely made salvation possible, then what actually saves you?
 What transforms you from death to life?
 What regenerates your heart and causes you to believe?